c-smith7/cookiecutter_data_analysis/README.md

 #  Cookiecutter for Data Analysis

 This template is based on @chris1610 cookiecutter template.
-Full details and walk-through of his cookiecutter can be found over at [**Practical Business Python:  Building a Repeatable Data Analysis Process with Jupyter Notebooks** ](http://pbpython.com/notebook-process.html).
+Full details and walk-through of his cookiecutter can be found over at [**Practical Business Python:  Building a Repeatable Data Analysis Process with Jupyter Notebooks.** ](http://pbpython.com/notebook-process.html).

 I made some minor changes to the directory structure.
 I reformatted the notebooks in the analysis directory to personal preference.
 And that's pretty much it.